If you’ve been searching the web for a rough guide to house underpinning, chances are you’ve come against a bit of a brick wall.

-Underpinning is the process of providing extra support underneath a building to stop it subsiding into the ground.
+Underpinning is the process of providing extra support underneath a building to stop it from subsiding into the ground.
 This is often the result of:

 - subsidence, the home is sinking, which could be caused by many different factors.

-- pre-emptive work, neighbouring homes may have suffered from subsidence and you’ve decided to take pre-emptive steps to prevent it affecting your property.
+- pre-emptive work, neighbouring homes may have suffered from subsidence and you’ve decided to take pre-emptive steps to prevent it from affecting your property.

 - you want to extend the property upwards with an additional level, this may require extra structural support below ground level.

 - you want to extend the property downwards into a basement, this will require extensive underpinning and waterproofing.

 - side or rear extensions may also require the underpinning of the adjacent wall.

 What Are The Three Different Types of Underpinning?